Salman7236/arch-install/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
-# Work in progress, ignore.
+# To-do
 * instructions for VirtualBox and VMWare
 * fixing resolution in VMs using bootloader kernel parameters
 * instructions for zram generator instead of swap partition
 * btrfs snapper comaptible layout
-* sudo pacman -S dkms avahi eza git wget
+* sudo pacman -S dkms avahi eza git wget efivar
 * pacman -S rebuild-detector
 * yay -S downgrade
 * writing automated script and maybe ask the user for somethings so other people can also use this script, give it a cool name like archfi, archery and    other great scripts lol.